Skip to content

 24. Chestnut-crested Yuhina

-The chestnut-crested yuhina is an attractive species of bird in the white-eye family, Zosteropidae.
+The chestnut-crested yuhina is an attractive bird species in the white-eye family Zosteropidae.
 It is native to the forests and woodlands of the Himalayan foothills in India and Nepal.

-The chestnut-crested yuhina has been classified in the genus Staphida, which also includes the Indochinese yuhina and the striated yuhina of mainland Asia.
+The chestnut-crested yuhina has been classified in the genus Staphida, including the Indochinese yuhina and the striated yuhina of mainland Asia.

-It has a yellowish-green upper body, with a bright chestnut-colored patch on its head.
-It has black and white streaking on its wings and tail, and a yellow-tinged throat.
+It has a yellowish-green upper body with a bright chestnut-colored patch on its head.
+It has a yellow-tinged throat and black and white streaking on its wings and tail.

-The chestnut-crested yuhina has a distinctive call, which has been described as a “tchee-tchee-tchee” sound.
-The chestnut-crested yuhina is an omnivore, feeding mostly on fruits, nectar, and insects.
+The chestnut-crested yuhina has a distinctive call, a “tchee-tchee-tchee” sound.
+The chestnut-crested yuhina is an omnivore, feeding primarily on fruits, nectar, and insects.

 It is found in deciduous and evergreen forests, as well as in gardens and orchards.
 It is a social species, often seen in small flocks of up to 10 individuals.

 Breeding pairs usually remain together for life.
-The chestnut-crested yuhina is an important species for the conservation of the Himalayan forests, as it helps to disperse seeds and pollinate flowers.
+The chestnut-crested yuhina is an essential species for conserving the Himalayan forests, as it helps disperse seeds and pollinate flowers.

 Unfortunately, this species is vulnerable to habitat loss due to deforestation and other human activities.
-As such, it is important to ensure that its habitat is preserved and protected.
+As such, it is essential to preserve and protect its habitat.

 KingdomAnimalia